 Treatment for Addiction to Alcohol and Gabapentin in Atlanta

 Do you struggle with addiction to alcohol and gabapentin?
 Buckhead Behavioral Health in Atlanta understands that no one recovers without professional help.
 We provide substance abuse treatment that addresses addiction to alcohol and drugs.
-Our detox and other outpatient programs allow you to learn how to avoid the temptation to relapse and enjoy a new sober life.
+Our alcohol rehab allows you to learn how to avoid the temptation to relapse and enjoy a new sober life.

 If you would like more information about how to get started on our program, visit our admissions page now.
 Let us show you how we can help you.